overhangio/tutor/docs/install.rst

 .. include:: cli_download.rst

 This is the simplest and recommended installation method for most people.
 Note however that you will not be able to use custom plugins with this pre-compiled binary.
-The only plugins you can use with this approach are those thare are already bundled with the binary: `discovery <https://github.com/overhangio/tutor-discovery>`__, `ecommerce <https://github.com/overhangio/tutor-ecommerce>`__, `figures <https://github.com/overhangio/tutor-figures>`__, `minio <https://github.com/overhangio/tutor-minio>`__, `notes <https://github.com/overhangio/tutor-notes>`__, `xqueue <https://github.com/overhangio/tutor-xqueue>`__.
+The only plugins you can use with this approach are those that are already bundled with the binary: `discovery <https://github.com/overhangio/tutor-discovery>`__, `ecommerce <https://github.com/overhangio/tutor-ecommerce>`__, `figures <https://github.com/overhangio/tutor-figures>`__, `minio <https://github.com/overhangio/tutor-minio>`__, `notes <https://github.com/overhangio/tutor-notes>`__, `xqueue <https://github.com/overhangio/tutor-xqueue>`__.

 From source
 -----------